namesilo/whmcs/README.md

 3. Update any details that are still blank.

-**To enbale premium domain support select NameSilo as the default lookup provider (Setup > Products/Services > Domain Pricing > Lookup Providers)
+**To enbale premium domain support select NameSilo as the default lookup provider (Setup > Products/Services > Domain Pricing > Lookup Providers).

 **TLD Sync support was added, to use it go to Utilities > Registrar TLD Sync (requires WHMCS 7.10).